New short courses give students flexible opportunities to learn

 This funding is to support the development of the following 30 credit courses as part of the Higher Education Short Course Trial challenge competition:

 - Data Analytics and Machine Learning (L4)

 - Data Analysis for Business (L4)

-- Digital Marketing for Small Businesses (L4)
+- Enhancing your Digital Presence Skills for Business (L4)